Sunday, November 9, 2008

 If you occasionally tune in to my hyggelig, you know two things about me:

-1. I left my heart in S
+1. I left my heart in San Francisco (cliche, but true)

 2. My heart broke when I left a Skeppshult in Sweden

-ay my heart broke at a bicycle shop in Stockholm, I have waited for winter to set in so I could restart my bicycle search.
+Well, since the day my heart broke at a bicycle shop in Stockholm, I have waited for winter to set in so I could restart my bicycle search.
 Everyone knows I think winter is a swear word, but yes - I was also waiting for it to come.
 It is, after all, inevitable here.

-ld say much of my criteria remains the same after all these months:
+So, to recap...I would say much of my criteria remains the same after all these months:

 -a basic bike to get around town for errands

--a bike that is Dutch-i
+-a bike that is Dutch-inspired

 -a bike that does not break my bank